eclipse-hono/hono/site/content/user-guide/http-adapter.md

   * (optional) `hono-ttd`: The number of seconds the device will wait for the response.
 * Request Body:
   * (required) Arbitrary payload encoded according to the given content type.
+* Response Headers:
+  * (optional) `hono-command`: The name of the command to execute.
+This header will only be present if the response contains a command to be executed by the device. (since 0.6)
+  * (optional) `hono-cmd-req-id`: An identifier that the device must include in its response to a command.
+This header will only be present if the response contains a command to be executed by the device. (since 0.6)
+* Response Body:
+  * (optional) Arbitrary data serving as input to a command to be executed by the device, if status code is 200.
+  * (optional) Error details, if status code is >= 400.
 * Status Codes:
+  * 200 (OK): The event has been accepted and put to a persistent store for delivery to consumers.
+The response contains a command for the device to execute.
   * 202 (Accepted): The event has been accepted and put to a persistent store for delivery to consumers.
+  * 400 (Bad Request): The request cannot be processed.
+Possible reasons for this include:
+        * The content type header is missing.
+        * The request body is empty but the event is not of type [empty-notification]({{< relref "api/Event-API.md#empty-notification" >}}).
-  * 400 (Bad Request): The request cannot be processed because the content type header is missing or the request body is empty.
+  * 401 (Unauthorized): The request cannot be processed because the request does not contain valid credentials.
   * 403 (Forbidden): The request cannot be processed because the device's registration status cannot be asserted.
-Possible reasons for this might be:
+Possible reasons for this include:
-        * The given tenant is not allowed to use this protocol adapter.
+        * The tenant that the gateway belongs to is not allowed to use this protocol adapter.
+        * The device belongs to another tenant than the gateway.
-        * The given device does not belong to the given tenant.
+        * The gateway is not authorized to act *on behalf of* the device.
-        * The given device is disabled.
+        * The gateway is disabled.
   * 503 (Service Unavailable): The request cannot be processed because there is no consumer of telemetry data for the given tenant connected to Hono.

 This resource can be used by *gateway* components to publish data *on behalf of* other devices which do not connect to a protocol adapter directly but instead are connected to the gateway, e.g. using some low-bandwidth radio based technology like [SigFox](https://www.sigfox.com) or [LoRa](https://www.lora-alliance.org/).
 In this case the credentials provided by the gateway during connection establishment with the protocol adapter are used to authenticate the gateway whereas the parameters from the URI are used to identify the device that the gateway publishes data for.